cartheur/M6x09-I-SBC/README.md

 # Experiments around the 6x09 CPU

 New development work with the Motorola 6809 and Hitachi 6309 8-bit CPU for novelty.
 Multicomputing is the trajectory.
+A companion repository of [code](https://github.com/cartheur/M6809-A) will be integrated here over time.

 ## Building a multicomuter experimental station around the `x09` architecture.